Munster2020/HDIP_CSDA_COMP08055/README.md

 7. Student dataset: [students.csv](https://github.com/Munster2020/HDIP_CSDA_COMP08055/blob/main/students.csv)

+If you have any issues viewing the jupyter notebooks in github you can use Jupyter NBViewer which is a web application behind The Jupyter Notebook Viewer at https://nbviewer.jupyter.org/

 ### 4. Software used
 ![logo](https://github.com/Munster2020/HDIP_CSDA_COMP08050_PROJECT/blob/main/images/JupyterN.png "Jupyter")
 Jupyter is a free, open-source, interactive web tool known as a computational notebook, which researchers can use to combine software code, computational output, explanatory text and multimedia resources in a single document.
 (Source:downloads.com)